ColleagueRiley/Cocoa-in-Pure-C/README.md

 [`object_setInstanceVariable`](https://developer.apple.com/documentation/objectivec/1441498-object_setinstancevariable)

-For example, to set the `RGFW_window` object to be the variable instance for its NSWindow object:
+To set the `RGFW_window` object to be the variable instance for its NSWindow object:

 `object_setInstanceVariable(delegate, "NSWindow", window);`